- Listen to the selected story for pleasure, participating in Think-Pair-Share comments throughout the reading

 Step 10: Guide students to understand that we need to list all of the numbers, in order, on the graph, either across the bottom or down the side.
 Make sure to show them how you determined the first number (1, because every name has at least one letter) and the last number (the number of letters in the longest name, or beyond that number).

 Step 11: Have students affix each of their name cards in the appropriate spots.
-You can view my class graph as an example, but make your graph your own!
+You can view my class graph below as an example, but make your graph your own!

 Step 12: Ask the following questions (or adapt them for your class) to compare information shown on the graph: